westonganger/rearmed-js/README.md

 - Array `find` doesnt work properly in old NodeJS 0.x and iojs.
 - String `empty` doesnt work properly in old NodeJS 0.x.

-# Looking for minified files?
-Use the files provided in the `dist/` folder

 # Credits
 Created by Weston Ganger - @westonganger